approach0/docs/src/build.md

 from math search, weight them using some combined score schema.
 (Very high level idea)

-Lemur/Indri is not likely to be in your distribution's official software repository, so you may need to build and manually specify its library path:
+Lemur/Indri is not likely to be in your distribution's official software repository, so you may need to build and manually specify its library path.

 Download and decompress Indri tarball (indri-5.9 for example), build its libraries: